This is the Brookline Public Schools Special Education Parent Advisory Council, Brookline SEPAC.

 SEPAC meets monthly with the Brookline Special Education Administration staff.
 These meetings present a good opportunity for parents/guardians who have a child provided with special education (i.e. on an IEP) to be represented on a regular basis.
 The meetings include discussing special educational issues, disseminating information on upcoming special educational initiatives, as well as other discussions.
 These meetings are open to all Brookline parents/guardians (or their representatives) and Town of Brookline representatives (school educators, administrators, School Committee members, …).

-Meeting notices along with other communications are sent via email for those parents who register to the town’s site.
+Meeting notices along with other communications are sent via email for those parents who register.
 You may register for these emails on the right.
-The website also provides information regarding SEPAC’s activities along with information relating to special education.
+This website also provides information regarding SEPAC’s activities along with information relating to special education.

 Who belongs to the Brookline SEPAC?
 Parents/guardians just like you.
 Even though your child is like no other, there are hundreds of parents in Brookline who participate with the Brookline special education process in much the same way that you may participate.
 We are always learning from each other.